Michael Savage: Republican presidential candidates

-In 2003, Savage said that he voted in 2000 for George W. Bush "quite reluctantly, incidentally."
+In 2003, Savage said that he voted in 2000 for George W. Bush "quite reluctantly, incidentally".
 In 2004, Savage and the Revere Society hosted a party at Schroeder's Cafe in San Francisco celebrating the re-election of Bush.
 Savage donated $5,600 to the campaign of Democratic candidate Jerry Brown in the 2006 California Attorney General election.

 Savage strongly supported Donald Trump, a regular guest on his talk show, since Trump's June 2015 announcement of his candidacy in the United States 2016 presidential election.
 Trump has claimed to be a listener and a fan of Savage's show, and an April 2016 Salon article described Savage as having been a major influence on Trump's campaign.

 Savage has disagreed strongly with some of Trump's actions and policies, including the appointment of John Bolton as National Security Advisor, the bombings of Syria, what Savage describes as a failure to get illegal immigration to the United States under control, and failure to protect endangered and vulnerable wild animals.
-Nevertheless, he has endorsed Trump for president in the 2020 United States presidential election.
+Nevertheless, he endorsed Trump for president in the 2020 United States presidential election.

 Dubai Ports World controversy

 In early 2006, the administration of President George W. Bush approved sale of a port security contract to a company, Dubai Ports World (DP World), headquartered in The United Arab Emirates (UAE).

 Michael Savage was highly influential in the defeat of the deal.
-On February 13, the first day it was reported in the news, “Savage used his radio show to attack the transfer of American homeland assets to a company owned by an Arab state.”
-Savage's concerns were based in part on the fact that “two of the 9/11 suicide hijackers came from the United Arab Emirates, and much of the funding for the attacks flowed through United Arab Emirates banks.”
-On his February 17 radio show, Savage interviewed Democratic Senator Chuck Schumer of New York, a longtime nemesis with whom Savage otherwise agreed on the Dubai ports issue.
+On February 13, the first day it was reported in the news, "Savage used his radio show to attack the transfer of American homeland assets to a company owned by an Arab state."
+Savage's concerns were based in part on the fact that "two of the 9/11 suicide hijackers came from the United Arab Emirates, and much of the funding for the attacks flowed through United Arab Emirates banks."
+On his February 17 radio show, Savage interviewed Democratic Senator Chuck Schumer of New York, a longtime adversary with whom Savage otherwise agreed on the Dubai ports issue.

-The White House was listening to Savage: “Though the deal had received some newspaper attention before then, Mr. Savage's angry message raised early concerns inside the Bush White House about trouble ahead."
-Savage and other opponents of the deal “generated a wave of anger from Americans across the country that left lawmakers in Washington -- by their own admission -- following their constituents much more than leading them.”
+The White House was listening to Savage: "Though the deal had received some newspaper attention before then, Mr. Savage's angry message raised early concerns inside the Bush White House about trouble ahead."
+Savage and other opponents of the deal "generated a wave of anger from Americans across the country that left lawmakers in Washington -- by their own admission -- following their constituents much more than leading them."
 Lawmakers said the negative response from constituents was overwhelming.
 Congressional offices on Capitol Hill were deluged by phone calls and emails protesting the deal, and congressmen told of being pulled aside wherever they went in their districts.
 Rep. Don Manzullo, a Republican from Illinois who is chairman of the House subcommittee on small business, said "I got stopped all over the place," he said.
 "People are big-time upset."